 One of Europe’s most vibrant countries, Portugal offers outstanding landscape diversity, boasting forested mountainous areas in the north, rocky sloping mountains in the central regions and glamorous beach destinations of the Algarve.

 This important project is based in the city of Mafra, an area that epitomises Portugal’s beauty.
 Culturally important, Mafra is home to the magnificent Palácio de Mafra, an extravagant palace-monastery hybrid built in 1717.
 Shortly after its construction a park called the Tapada Nacional de Mafra was created nearby as an area for the Portuguese monarchy to hunt in.
 Nowadays it provides a habitat for a diverse range of species and is used for environmental awareness and education programmes.

 Volunteers on this project will have the incredible opportunity to contribute towards the conservation and protection of the Iberian Wolf.
 Only a century ago, they inhabited areas of Spain and Portugal in high numbers, but unfortunately, due to hunting and other man made factors, they became endangered during the late twentieth century.
-Since then the hunting of wolves has been banned and thanks to projects such as this one, their numbers have increased.
-However, it is vital that progress is maintained; therefore the meaningful work of volunteers on this project is extremely important.
+The meaningful work of volunteers on this project is extremely important.

 • Gain hands on wildlife conservation experience